micmejia/bible-dump/NKJV/Judges/Judg 11.md

 But Sihon did not trust Israel to pass through his territory.
 So Sihon gathered all his people together, encamped in Jahaz, and fought against Israel.

 ###### 21
-And the Lord God of Israel delivered Sihon and all his people into the hand of Israel, and they defeated[^c] them.
+And the Lord God of Israel delivered Sihon and all his people into the hand of Israel, and they defeated them.
 Thus Israel gained possession of all the land of the Amorites, who inhabited that country.

 ###### 22
 They took possession of all the territory of the Amorites, from the Arnon to the Jabbok and from the wilderness to the Jordan.

 ###### 23
-'And now the Lord God of Israel has [^d]dispossessed the Amorites from before His people Israel; should you then possess it?
+'And now the Lord God of Israel has dispossessed the Amorites from before His people Israel; should you then possess it?

 ###### 24
 Will you not possess whatever Chemosh your god gives you to possess?
 So whatever the Lord our God takes possession of before us, we will possess.